clickfunnels2/refine-rails/README.md

 Running `yarn` again from your project's directory will revert back to the published version of the package on npm.

-## Release

-1. Publish the gem with a new version number
-2. Copy the version number in package.json
-3. run `yarn build`.
-This will prepare the different javascript outputs
-4. run `yarn pack`.
-This will create a new `.tgz` file for the new version
-5. run `yarn publish <tgz filename> --new-version <version number in package.json>`
-6. remove the `*.tgz` file

 ## Bullet Train Installation
 Add ruby gem
 ```